erh31/HALL-MADA-project/data/README.md

-The folders inside this folder should contain all data at various stages.
+These folders contain all data at various stages.

-Processed data is in the  `processed-data` folder.
+INDEX:

+processed-data - all processed data

-Raw, unedited data is in the `raw_data` folder.
+raw-data - raw, unedited data